kubernetes/community/communication/meeting-notes-archive/201902-201911_Community_Meeting_Notes.md

     *   [ 0:00 ] **📣Announcements 📣**
         *   Don’t forget about the [API deprecations](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/)!
         *   Protip - book your Kubecon travel if you’re planning to attend. :D
-        *   SIG instrumentation, SIG Storage, SIG Docs, and the Product Security Committee will be giving their updates next week.
+        *   SIG instrumentation, SIG Storage, SIG Docs, and the Security Response Committee will be giving their updates next week.
         *   Want to help host this meeting?
 Ping @castrojo, we’re always looking for new people to help run this meeting!
     *   **👏 **Shoutouts this week (Check in #shoutouts on slack) **👏**
 *   **[Bentheelder](https://app.slack.com/team/U1P7T516X)** (Benjamin Elder) - Shoutout again to [@aojea](https://kubernetes.slack.com/team/U7CK9A960) (Antonio Ojea), thanks to his work we finally have CI passing all conformance tests with an IPv6 [#kind](https://kubernetes.slack.com/archives/CEKK1KTN2) cluster!